 The Ultimate Camping Experience

 There’s an ideal campsite for everyone.
 No matter what type of camper you are, there’s something that can make your experiences even more enjoyable.
-So whether you prefer to sleep under the stars and on the ground or in a tent with lots of cushions, never stop trying to improve your campsite to make each experience unique.
+So whether you prefer to sleep under the stars and on the ground or in a backpacking tent with lots of cushions, never stop trying to improve your campsite to make each experience unique.

 Contributor: Ellie Williams